gilvicarjo/keycloak/README.md

 ### pg_hba.conf file

-In the file /var/lib/pgsql/${postgresql_version}/data/pg_hba.conf Add the following lines in the end of the file:
+In the file /var/lib/pgsql/${postgresql_version}/data/pg_hba.conf Add the following lines in the end of the file.

 For example:
 ```